 Put simply it was a private complex of buildings reserved exclusively for the ruling emperor, his family, court ladies and urchins housed inside the Imperial City area, the inner sanctum if you like.
 Being inside the main citadel and moat, plus behind it’s own 3.7m high brick walls it was the safest place to live.

-Today, you pay 150,000 VND ($7) to enter the Imperial City complex which is often referred to as the Forbidden Purple City.
+Today, you pay 150,000 VND ($7) to enter the Imperial City complex which is often referred to as the Forbidden Purple City in Hue.
 The ticket box is located very close to the main entrance with tickets being checked as you enter.

 You enter the complex through the impressive Noon Gate which has been fully restored in recent years to its former glory.
 If you stand back and look up you’ll see a stage above the entrance which was used at grand royal ceremonies and the central entrance was reserved for the ruling emperor only.